Columbus Legend: Katie Smith

 The guard turned coach led the Liberty for two seasons, winning 17 and losing 51 over the 2018 and 2019 seasons.
 It was at a time when the entire team was in flux.
 The ownership group was in the process of selling the Liberty and moving them out of Madison Square Garden at the same time.
 It was a moment of uncertainty across the organization, with the Liberty ultimately letting Smith go following the 2019 campaign.

 Smith’s coaching didn’t stop there.
 The former Minnesota Lynx star headed back to Minnesota for the first time since leaving in 2005.
 This time, as an associate head coach for Cheryl Reeves, Laimbeer’s former assistant and one of Smith’s coaches in Detroit.
+She left the WNBA to return to Ohio State as an assistant coach on Kevin McGuff's staff in 2024.

-In the offseason, Smith still calls Central Ohio home.
+Smith still calls Central Ohio home.
 The Logan, Ohio native isn’t only coaching but is an ambassador for the game.
 Inducted into Ohio State Hall of Fame, the aspiring dentist comes to watch the Buckeyes women’s basketball team throughout the season.
 In 2018, when Columbus hosted the Women’s Final Four, Smith was part of the celebration, representing the university at the annual sports event.